 The Copyright Designs & Patents Act 1988 gives publishers the legal right to protect their intellectual property – the online and print content in which they invest money and time.
 The basic rule is, with a few minor exceptions, if an organisation wants to make a copy of a published work it will need permission from the copyright owner.
 In the case of newspapers, this is granted by individual publisher permission or an NLA issued licence.

-If you are a single user and never copy or share any cutting supplied by your media monitoring agency and only read online coverage on the desktop to which it was sent, then you are right.
-But if you have multiple users on your service and/or copy or share just one article or forward online coverage to just one colleague, you will need a NLA media access licence.
+If you are a single user and never copy or share any cutting supplied by your media monitoring agency and only read online coverage on the desktop to which it was sent, then you do still need a licence, but it is just our Web End User Licence, that permits receipt of online content from a 3rd party.
+If you have multiple users on your service and/or copy or share just one article or forward online coverage to just one colleague, you will need a NLA media access licence.

 Put simply, copying can be anything from photocopying articles to scanning and emailing them to colleagues or clients as well as hosting articles on your shared drive or intranet for others to view or, externally, on your corporate website and Facebook pages.
 This also includes printing out or emailing on articles you receive from your PR or media monitoring agency.